 She described the Healthy Youth Act, supported by the American Civil Liberties Union (ACLU), as “very similar to the REACH Act, except it originally included private schools.”

 The proponents of both bills worked together to include parts of both bills in the newly amended SB 818.
 “It’s not really important which components came from which,” said Malone, “what matters is that the resulting bill will promote abortion, the LGBT lifestyle, and will sexualize students.”

 She further explained how, if the legislation were to pass, it could be a serious threat to individual and religious liberty.
 Malone cautioned it could “cause discrimination against students and their parents who believe that homosexual and transgender lifestyles are wrong and that abstinence until marriage occurs is spiritually, physically, mentally, and emotionally the safest, healthiest choice for sexual activity.”

 Warned Malone, “Those children and parents who choose to believe what Scripture teaches about sexuality will be ostracized and labeled as bigots in their own schools should SB 818 as amended pass.”

-The bill is still in committee but could move to the floor as early as this week.
+The bill has moved out of committee and could be called for a floor vote at anytime.
 “Though SB 818 as amended touts medical accuracy, it promotes the ideologies of abortion, gender identity, and gender expression,” Malone said.
 “Medical accuracy would demand that children are taught that life begins at conception, that a man cannot become a woman, and that abstinence until marriage is the safest, healthiest choice.”